limkokhole/pinterest-downloader/README.md

 - [x] Proxies options.
 - [x] Speed up existing folder update without re-fetch all pages.
 - [x] Update all folders option.
-- [x] Can accept cookie (token) file in order to download with your account (useful for hidden boards).
-Hidden boards can be downloaded only when downloading by user.
+- [x] Can accept cookie (token) file in order to download with your account (useful for secret boards).
+Secret boards can be downloaded only when downloading by user.
 Example usage: copy your token after login into Pinterest and with its tab selected by using this extension [Get Token Cookie](https://chrome.google.com/webstore/detail/get-token-cookie/naciaagbkifhpnoodlkhbejjldaiffcm) or a similar one of your choice.
 Paste your token into a file called cookies.txt in the same directory where the pinterest-downloader is.
-Call the script and add the -co cookies.txt arguments to download your hidden galleries
+Call the script and add the -co cookies.txt arguments to download your secret galleries

 ### Requirements: